camillarees/city-explorer/README.md

 - [Trello](https://trello.com/b/UrVXG4Dw/city-explorer)

 ## Change Log
+- 4-15-2023 - Application uses interactive map tile, so that user can explore any street from any angle and navigate a map of the entire world in seconds.
 - 3-20-2023 - Application pulls related city photos from Unsplash API
 - 3-18-2023 - Application has an upgraded UI, with adjusted map aspect ratio, spacing, navigation bar, weather grid and icons, and carousel
 - 10-19-2022 - Application works with recent results, so that user can see information without the app doing unnecessary API calls